miguelperezcolom/inventory-manager/README.md

 - comments on many classes
 - technical documentation, from /// comments
 - e2e tests
-- the UI is quite simple (e.g. I'm not using vuex)
+- the UI is quite simple (e.g. I'm not using vuex, nor I have developed any test)
-- create docker images and helm charts, so the solution can easily be run in a kubernetes cluster
+- create helm chart, so the solution can be easily run in a kubernetes cluster

 Also, there are some things which I would change:

 - there is some logic in the code related to items expiration which should be splitted
 - I would take the authentication code out of the project, and move that responsibility to an api gateway
 - I would also take the job triggers out of the project, and use the kubernetes jobs for that

 ## Conclusion